 We’re sure you’ve seen tons of clever space-saving tricks all over the internet, and that’s because they work wonders in small spaces!
 What looks like a wall cabinet is actually a pull-down bed!
 All you have to move is the little coffee table and a few cushions to transition into bed-time.
 We used this ingenious design in our Saumur apartment to take advantage of the space and sunlight.

 There are so many other space-saving hacks you can use, including loft beds, horizontal pull-down beds on sliders, ottomans that double as a storage container, building hidden storage compartments into stairs … and the list goes on!
-But we hope that you’ve gained some great design inspiration from this post.
-Feel free to share your own Parisian décor projects over on our Facebook page!
+But we hope that you’ve gained some great petite Parisian style inspiration from this post.
+Feel free to share your own décor projects over on our Facebook page!
 We’d love to see!